Squatting Without a Rack

 The arc of the bar kind of takes the edge off.
 There is less stability and coordination required in comparison to an un-anchored bar.
 It’s almost like a machine in that way.
 (That might actually be a positive depending on what you want out of it.).

-If you elevate the heels, you can really get some weight on the quads.
-Even more so by playing with tempo, 1 ¼ squats, pauses, or very high reps.
+If you elevate the heels, you can really get some stress on the quads.
+Even more so by playing with tempo, pauses, or high reps.

 You can turn so that you are facing away from the wall with the landmine resting on your shoulder, like a Hack squat machine.